Situation-Aware Interactive MPC Switching for Autonomous Driving: Evaluation of Switching Controller

 \subsection{Unsignalized intersection}

 In Fig.~\ref{fig:intersection}, we evaluate the proposed method in an unsignalized intersection scenario.
-Similar to the ramp-merging case, the dual MPC is selected to trigger active probing behavior, while the robust MPC is employed to ensure safety as the vehicles approach each other. \shuhao{In Monte Carlo simulations with random initialization, the proposed switching controller achieves a 46.2\% first-crossing rate, comparable to the 48.5\% of the implicit dual MPC and substantially higher than the 23.9\% of the reactive branch MPC and the 2.6\% of the robust MPC.
-Notably, its total computation time is reduced by 79.3\% relative to the implicit dual MPC and by 42.6\% to the reactive branch MPC.} This results demonstrate the scalability of the proposed approach to general interactive scenarios.
+Similar to the ramp-merging case, the dual MPC is selected to trigger active probing behavior, while the robust MPC is employed to ensure safety as the vehicles approach each other.
+In Monte Carlo simulations with random initialization, the proposed switching controller achieves a 46.2\% first-crossing rate (the fraction of trials in which the ego vehicle clears the intersection ahead of the opponent, analogous to the front-merge rate of Sec.~\ref{sec:switching}), comparable to the 48.5\% of the implicit dual MPC and substantially higher than the 23.9\% of the reactive branch MPC and the 2.6\% of the robust MPC.
+Notably, its total computation time is reduced by 79.3\% relative to the implicit dual MPC and by 42.6\% relative to the reactive branch MPC.
+These results show that the approach generalizes beyond ramp merging to other interactive driving scenarios. \fi